hashibk/cString-aCustomDoublyLinkedList-BasedStringClass/README.md

-# Pattern Finder in 2D Grid
+# Unique Set Finder

 ## Description
-This C++ program takes a 2D grid of characters and a word as input, and searches for the word in four directions:
-1. **Horizontally to the right**
-2. **Horizontally to the left**
-3. **Vertically down**
-4. **Diagonally down-left**

-The program outputs the position of the first character of the word where it is found in the grid for each direction.

-## Features:
-- **Grid Input**: The program allows the user to input the dimensions of a grid and populate it with characters.
-- **Word Search**: The program accepts a word and searches for it in four different directions in the grid.
-- **Pattern Display**: It prints the position where the word pattern is found in the grid in the specified directions.

-## How It Works:
-1. **Grid Input**: The program first prompts the user to input the number of rows and columns for the grid.
-Then, the user is asked to enter each character in the grid.
+The **Unique Set Finder** program allows the user to input an array of integers and then outputs the unique elements from that array.
+The program ensures that each element appears only once in the output.
+It can handle multiple datasets as requested by the user.

-2. **Word Input**: The user provides the word to search for in the grid.
-3. **Searching the Word**: The program searches for the word in four possible directions:
-   - Horizontally right
-   - Horizontally left
-   - Vertically down
-   - Diagonally down-left
-4. **Displaying Results**: For each direction, it outputs the row and column where the word starts.
+## Features
+- Accepts an array of integers from the user.
+- Extracts the unique elements from the array.
+- Displays the unique set of elements.
+- Allows the user to enter new datasets and display their unique sets multiple times.

+## Usage

+1. The program will first prompt you to enter the size of the array.
+2. Then, you will input the array elements.
+3. After processing, it will display the unique set of elements from the array.
+4. You will be asked whether you want to enter another array to process; input `1` to continue or `0` to stop.

-## Example Input:
+## Example
-Enter number of rows= 5 Enter number of columns= 5 Enter array element= A Enter array element= B Enter array element= C Enter array element= D Enter array element= E Enter array element= F Enter array element= G Enter array element= H Enter array element= I Enter array element= J Enter array element= K Enter array element= L Enter array element= M Enter array element= N Enter array element= O Enter size of word= 3 Enter character= F Enter character= G Enter character= H

-### **Step-by-Step Output:**
-Pattern found horizontally right at row= 1 and column= 0 Pattern found vertically up starting from row= 1 and column= 0 Pattern found diagonally left down starting from row 0 and column 2
+**Input:**
+Enter size of array: 5 Enter array elements: 1 2 2 3 3

+**Output:**
+Set: 1 2 3

+**Input:**
+Do you want to enter data again (enter 1 for yes)?
+1

+**Next Input:**
+Enter size of array: 4 Enter array elements: 4 5 5 6

+**Output:**
+Set: 4 5 6